jweissman/orsino/docs/mm.md

 - **Fire Affinity** (Resistant to fire damage.
 Immune to breath effects.)<br/>50% resistance to Fire, 100% vulnerability to Cold, Immunity to Breath<br/>

 ### Ghoul
-_Ghoul is a Wandering Undead from the crypt, 45 years old.
-They are of slim build with light hair, dark eyes and an unreadable disposition._
+_Ghoul is a Wandering Undead from the ruins, 44 years old.
+They are of bulky build with no hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|